-HanesBrands is an accredited member of the Fair Labor Association, works with the U.N.
-International Labour Organization’s Better Work program, and has scored among the best companies for social compliance and labour rights with advocacy organisation As You Sow and Free2Work, a compliance grading system.
+Hanesbrands is an accredited member of the Fair Labor Association, works with the U.N.
+International Labour Organization’s Better Work program, and has ranked among the best companies for social compliance and labour rights with advocacy organisations As You Sow, Baptist World Aid Australia and Free2Work, a compliance grading system.

 Animal Welfare Policy

 Hanes Australasia is committed to ensuring the highest standards of animal welfare are adhered to in its supply chain.
 Products must be generated, sourced and manufactured under acceptable conditions by suppliers.
 Where animal products are used, we expect our suppliers to treat animals in a humane manner which includes provision of appropriate comfort, shelter and freedom from distress or hunger.

 When sourcing feather and down (either as a raw material or within products) our suppliers must take reasonable steps to ensure that the down and feathers used are a by-product of the food chain.
 Feather or down obtained by live plucking of birds is not permitted for use in Hanes Australasia products.